What is a Standard?

 Standards provide a framework for developing and deploying advanced technologies and best practices.
 Without standards, inconsistencies in the way products interact, or how processes are carried out, would create safety risks and practical challenges.
 Standards enable companies of all sizes to provide products and services that:

 - Positively impact consumer safety.

-Collaboration and Harmonization CSA Group’s Standards are built on consensus: behind every standard is a wealth of expert technical insight, agreed-upon best practices and hard-won collaboration.
+CSA Group’s Standards are built on consensus: behind every standard is a wealth of expert technical insight, agreed-upon best practices and hard-won collaboration.
 Standards also help facilitate international trade.
 With commonly-recognized benchmarks, standards help businesses open doors around the world, making it easier for products made in one country to be sold in another.
 Working alongside regulators, industry leaders, standards partners, academia and consumers, CSA Group facilitates the creation and harmonization of standards that drive business innovation, enhance trade, and positively impact consumer safety on a local and global scale.

 Standards and CSA Group

 CSA Group’s history in standards stretches back nearly a century, when standards for railway bridges and the Canadian Electrical Safety System were developed.
 Since then, our work has expanded over 50 technology areas, and helped shape the development of standards worldwide.
 As we look to the future, standards will continue to play a tremendous role in protecting the public, and an even greater role in creating leading-edge solutions.